Neonatal Donors and Families

 Please know our thoughts will remain with you and your family.
 We deeply appreciate your desire to donate.

-These are two of the most helpful websites for families carrying babies diagnosed with Anencephaly.
-Both have extensive information, stories, and in-depth resources (including birth plans, memory making ideas, grief counseling info, and TONS more).
+These websites were designed for families carrying babies diagnosed with anencephaly.
+Both have extensive information, stories, and in-depth resources including birth plans, memory making ideas, grief counseling info and much more.